marybeshaw/skill-building-program/badges-in-development/css/_micro_css-performance.md

 ## Goal
 - You have demonstrated the basic foundations of CSS performance knowledge.
-- You should have some experience using some techniques such as 60fps animations, reducing redundant CSS, using efficient selectors, reducing paint times, etc. to increase performance in your usage of CSS
+- You should have some experience using some techniques such as 60fps animations, reducing redundant CSS, using efficient selectors, reducing paint times, minification, critical path, etc. to increase performance in your usage of CSS

 -----

 ## Intro

->
+> With a few considerations when typing CSS we can ensure that our CSS is as performant as possible for the end user. - John Otander

 -----